8 dead in shooting at rail yard serving Silicon Valley - News Break

 Sheriff's spokesman Deputy Russell Davis said the attack also resulted in “multiple major injuries.”
 He did not know the type of weapon used.
 He said the victims included VTA employees.
 Authorities did not release any of the victims' names.

-Santa Clara County District Attorney Jeff Rosen said it was his understanding the shooting happened inside the VTA building.
+It was not clear exactly where the shooting happened.
+VTA Chairman Glenn Hendricks said it took place in the rail yard but not in operations control center.
+Santa Clara County District Attorney Jeff Rosen said it was his understanding the shooting happened inside the VTA building during a morning meeting.

 Victims' grief-stricken families sat huddled together, holding hands and crying, after learning they had lost a loved one, Rosen told reporters, describing the scene inside a county building.